-To navigate to the Cascade Parameters Screen, touch the Cascade Icon on the Configuration Screen, then touch the Cascade Parameters Icon.
+To navigate to the Cascade CH Configuration Screen, touch the Cascade Icon on the Configuration Screen, then touch the Cascade CH Icon on the Cascade Configuration Screen.

-The Cascade Parameters Screen allows adjustment of the following parameters:
+The Cascade CH Configuration Screen allows adjustment of the following parameters:

 - Address When manually addressing each boiler/heater for cascade operations, this parameter is used to set the local boiler/heater address.
 Each boiler/heater must have a unique address.
-A boiler/heater with a value of 1 is the lead boiler/heater.
-Lag boilers/heaters use values 2 through 8.
-When automatically addressing each boiler/heater, set the lead boiler/heater to a value of 1.
-With a value of 1, the Cascade Auto-Config button is available to use, refer to this parameter below for instructions for automatic addressing the lag boilers/heaters. - Dynamic Address This reflects the address of the local boiler/heater after it has been manually or automatically addressed.
-After a boiler/heater has been manually/automatically addressed, setting this parameter to 0 will remove the boiler/heater from cascade operations. - Base / Drop Load This button will get you to the Base / Drop Load screen which allows you to manually enter the base firing percentage of the next cascading boiler as well as the firing point at which this boiler will drop the remaining load to the next cascaded boiler. - Lost Lead Backup Setpoint When configured for Cascade Redundancy Boiler Internal Set Point, this parameter is the maximum outlet temperature the local boiler/heater is allowed to supply the system. - Lag On Hysteresis The value below the Max Lag Temp (Max Lag Temp Lag On Hysteresis) that the boiler/heater will turn on to satisfy an active cascade demand based on the local boiler/heater outlet water temperature.
-Max Lag Temp is set at the Lead boiler/heater. - Lag Off Hysteresis The value above the Max Lag Temp (Max Lag Temp + Lag Off Hysteresis) that the boiler/ heater will turn off when satisfying an active cascade heat demand based on the local boiler/heater outlet water temperature.
-Max Lag Temp is set at the Lead boiler/heater. - Cascade Auto-Config Once configured as the lead boiler / heater, you can initiate automatic addressing by pressing the 'Start' option.
-This is only adjustable at the lead boiler/heater.
+A boiler/heater with a value of 0 is the lead boiler/heater.
+Lag boilers/heaters use values 1 through 7.
+When automatically addressing each boiler/heater, set the lead boiler/heater to a value of 0.
+With a value of 0, the Cascade Auto-Config button is available to use, refer to this parameter below for instructions for automatic addressing the lag boilers/heaters. - Dynamic Address This reflects the address of the local boiler/heater after it has been manually or automatically addressed.
+After a boiler/heater has been manually/automatically addressed, setting this parameter to -1 will remove the boiler/heater from cascade operations. - Lead Settings This button is only selectable when configured as the lead boiler/heater.
+When configured as the lead boiler/heater, touching this button navigates to the Lead boiler/heater settings.
+See Section 8.D.4.a.1 on page 79 - Lost Lead Backup Setpoint When configured for Cascade Redundancy Boiler Internal Set Point, this parameter is the maximum outlet temperature the local boiler/heater is allowed to supply the system. - Lag On Hysteresis The value below the Max Lag Temp (Max Lag Temp Lag On Hysteresis) that the boiler/heater will turn on to satisfy an active cascade demand based on the local boiler/heater outlet water temperature.
+Max Lag Temp is set at the Lead boiler/heater. - Lag Off Hysteresis The value above the Max Lag Temp (Max Lag Temp + Lag Off Hysteresis) that the boiler/heater will turn off when satisfying an active cascade heat demand based on the local boiler/heater outlet water temperature.
+Max Lag Temp is set at the Lead boiler/heater. - Cascade Auto-Config This is only adjustable at the lead boiler/heater.
 Once configured as the lead boiler/heater, pressing this button will initiate the lead boiler/heater to find and address all lag boilers automatically. - Cascade Release Demand When communications with the master is lost and the lag units continue to satisfy the cascade heat demand, pressing this button will remove the heat demand.

-NOTE: This only applies when configured for cascade - Boiler Internal Set Point Control.
+NOTE: This only applies when configured for cascade Boiler Internal Set Point Control.
+See Section 8.D.4.d on